aregsar/aregsarblog/blog/2021/installing-php-on-macos/index.md

 php -v
 ```

 > Make sure the path `/usr/bin/local` is in the system path and precedes the path of the default PHP installation that came with your MacOS.
-The path `/usr/bin/local` has the `php` symlink that points to the actual php installation directory for the version of php that was just installed.
+The path `/usr/bin/local` has the `php` symlink that points to the actual php installation directory for the version of php that is installed.

 ## Upgrading to the latest version